Garden Planning: How to Plan Your Garden

 5. Plant and enjoy your garden

 Using your plan, plant seeds and transplants in your garden.
-Label plants.
+Don’t forget to label plants.

-Make changes and adjustments as needed to your plan.
-Note any changes you make on your Garden Planning Worksheet and garden diagram.
-Keeping that information accurate and updated is important for crop rotation later on.
+Make changes and adjustments as needed.
+Note changes on your Garden Planning Worksheet and update your garden diagram.
+Keeping that information accurate helps a lot when it is time to rotate crops and plan the next season.

 If everything doesn’t go according to plan, that’s okay.
 Enjoy the process.
-Build on your mistakes and learn from your successes each season.
+Build on what you learn each season.

 Learn other ways to become a self-sufficient gardener in this article.